-a) Students who sustain a head injury MUST be reviewed by a First Aider in school.
-For any head injury parents will be informed, and if a student has a visible wound, swelling or adverse reaction parents are welcome to assess their child personally.
-Where there are no residual effects, the student can remain in school whilst being observed.
-A head injury advice sheet must be given/ sent home for parent/carer.
-In all cases staff will record that parents have been contacted and head injury leaflet given
+a) Children who sustain a head injury MUST be reviewed by a First Aider in school.
+For any head injury, parents will be informed, and if a child has a visible wound, swelling or adverse reaction parents are welcome to assess their child personally.
+Where there are no residual effects, the child can remain in school whilst being observed.
+A head injury telephone call will be made to parents/carers as soon as possible with advice on what to do next.